-Madonie Explorers operates in the Madonie Park.
+Madonie Explorers offers excursions in the Madonie Park.
 The Madonie Mountains are located on the northern coast of Sicily, about 70 km east of Palermo.
 They belong to the Sicilian Apennines, like the Nebrodi and the Peloritani Mountains.
 The main mountain, the Carbonara Massif (1979 m above sea level), is the second highest peak in Sicily after Mount Etna.

 In 1989 the Sicily Region created the Madonie Natural Park to protect the area.
 Indeed, the place is extraordinarily rich in biodiversity and is of huge geological interest.

 But there is no need to be a scientist to catch the Madonie’s beauty: its impressive landscapes, colourful flowers, delicate butterflies, giant trees, medieval villages and welcoming locals can touch everyone’s heart.